vincenzocascone/prompt-generator/README.md

   It will ask for the project name, description or the path to README/docs, root directory, and optionally the paths and labels to the files related to the tasks.
 Finally, it will ask for the single task or task list.

+  Instead of writing the info manually you can also provide the path to a JSON file that contains the prompt configuration.
   The JSON should have the following structure:

   ```